 Are both connectivity and data speed important?

-For our customers that want the reliability of satellite internet and the speeds and low latency of cellular, we offer a hybrid package that we have written on previously.
-This package includes our cellular router and signal extender, cellular data plan, satellite internet antenna and modem, and satellite service.
+For our customers that want the reliability of satellite internet and the speeds and low latency of cellular, we offer a hybrid package that we have written about previously.
+This package includes our cellular router and external antenna, cellular data plan, satellite internet antenna and modem, and satellite service.
 Though it is the most expensive option, it is by far the most comprehensive and will provide the best from the cellular and satellite network.

-In a nutshell, our hybrid system uses cellular when available and fails over to satellite once the network drops below a certain point.
-Through this the best possible speeds are maintained, whether it is on the cellular or satellite network, allowing you to travel anywhere in the country with the utmost assurance that your connectivity is maximized.
+In a nutshell, our hybrid system uses cellular when it’s available and satellite when it’s not.
+In this way the best possible speeds are maintained, whether it is on the cellular or satellite network, allowing you to travel anywhere in the country with the utmost assurance that your connectivity is maximized.

 Interested in a satellite antenna or a cellular router?